BanchouBoo/accord/README.md

     - Potential issues/considerations:
         - If there are two optional types in the union, and the parse value is `null`, which field should be set?
             - Perhaps it doesn't make sense to support optionals for unions anyway, since you could instead make the union itself an optional
-        - Multiple fields of the same type (probably not a a big deal though? more of a user error if you try and do this, perhaps I could add a compiler error to prevent it though)
+        - Multiple fields of the same type (is there a reason you would do this? if not it can just be a compiler error to do so)
         - Should I ensure that every field in a union is a valid, parseable field?
         - How should enums prioritize relative to integers when parsing by value?
         - Does it make sense to allow multiple similar types, e.g. multiple unsigned integers, multiple signed integers, multiple floats
-- Special mask type
-    - A type generated from an int or enum that parses a delimited list of that type and bitwise ORs them together.
-    - Default delimiter `|` to match the actual operator
+    - probably not worth the effort
 - Definable prefix for short and long arguments, instead of forcing `--`.
     - This could include an empty prefix, allowing you to do things like `command option value`
     - Ensure short and long prefixes are different
     - If short prefix > long prefix, check short prefix first
+        - or make it an error for short to be greater than long
+- More and/or customizable acceptable values for bools
+    - e.g. yes/no, 1/2, t/f, etc